pfraces-graveyard/clide/README.md

 CLIs to define its needed properties and several ways to obtaining them:

 *  defaults through configuration files
-*  override defaults through the command line
+*  override defaults through command line params
-*  prompt fallbacks
+*  fallback to prompts

 I find this pattern interesting for lazy people just like me.
 So let's write the glue between them for improved laziness